 2. Make The Tub Tempting!

 Let’s be honest, it’s tough to quit in the middle of a game, come in from playing outdoors or leave an imaginary universe full of magic and imagination (where no one has to wash or go to bed).
 The answer?
 Make bath time just as fun!
-Between our Dabble and Dollop sticker sheets, whips, bombs and potions, fruity bath kits and Dabble Ducky for the tiniest tots, we’ve made it easy to keep play going in the tub.
+Between our Dabble and Dollop sticker sheets, whips, bath bombs and potions, fruity bath kits and Dabble Ducky for the tiniest tots, we’ve made it easy to keep play going in the tub.
 Associating favorite toys, games and activities with bath time helps kids look forward to diving in, whatever they might be up to beforehand!